Kaushikamurthy/Redbus_webscraping/README.md

-# Redbus Data Scraping and Filtering with Streamlit Application
-# Redbus Data Scraping and Filtering with Streamlit
+# Redbus Data Scraping and Filtering with Streamlit Applicatio

 ## Overview
 This project automates the extraction of bus travel data from Redbus using Selenium, stores it in a SQL database, and visualizes it through an interactive Streamlit application.
 It aims to enhance decision-making in the transportation industry by providing real-time data insights.